ssastrukovs/zedboard_YOLOv3_improved_code/README.md

 putText() and rectangle() openCV functions' arguments can be found in online manuals.

+--

 Another nifty feature is probability threshold.
 It is written in utils.h as a constant ("CONF") in line #18.
-It defines which classes will be displayed - if their detection probability is less that this number, they will not display at all.
+It defines which classes will be displayed: if their detection probability is less that this number, they will not display at all.

 Good luck with your shenanigans!